imagegenius/docker-amp/README.md

 ## Upgrading AMP

 To upgrade, all you have to do is pull the latest Docker image.
-We automatically check for AMP updates daily so there may be some delay when an update is released to when the image is updated.
+We automatically check for AMP updates every hour.
+When a new version is released, we build and publish an image both as a version tag and on `:latest`.
 To do a force upgrade, open a console to the container and executing `amp upgrade`.
 This will upgrade all modules to the latest version available.

 ## Fixing Appdata Permissions